 If there’s one dog’s face and name that’s instantly recognizable, it’s Lassie.
 The Lassie television series started in 1954 and ended in 1973, capturing the hearts of millions of Americans each year.
-Though the show is no longer in syndication, many people remember the beloved Lassi that lives on a farm with the family with her owners and eventually went to work with forest rangers and children.
+Though the show is no longer in syndication, many people remember the beloved Lassie that lives on a farm with her owners and eventually went to work with forest rangers and children.

 Whether you were too young to watch the show or old enough to remember each episode, it’s safe to say that Lassie is an American classic.
 She was smart, fearless, loyal, and strong.
 But what breed of dog was Lassie?

 Lassie was a Rough Collie, and like many of this dog breed, she had a beautiful white and sable coat and was full of energy.
 This breed also comes with a white and black spotted coat, that makes it stand out from other similar breeds.
-Rough Collies are known for their beautiful long coats and their high energy levels–which may explain why it was chosen as a dog for the show.
+Rough Collies are known for their beautiful long coats and their high energy levels, which may explain why it was chosen as the dog for the show.

 Rough Collie History

 Collie breeds have traditionally been sheepherders, originating from the Scottish Highlands.
 These long-haired Collies are derived from Scottish and Welsh herding dogs.
 Collies have a long history that dates back hundreds of years.

 They were first illustrated in Thomas Berwick’s 1790 book, “A General History of Quadrupeds.”
 The breed quickly became popular, and Queen Victoria was soon interested in them.
 Then the Lassie television show hit the scene in the 70s and its popularity in the states grew quickly.

 Collies are intelligent and highly trainable.
 Collie house training is very easy, and your Collie will be responsive once you begin obedience and agility training, though it’s always easier to train pups.